Hotels with Family Rooms in Cordoba: Best Stays with Pools and Patios

 In Cordoba, the term family friendly is used specifically to denote hotels that can accommodate more than two people in a single unit.
 Because much of the city centre consists of protected historic buildings, you will rarely find the large, interconnecting suites common in newer beach resorts.
 Instead, most family rooms are standard double rooms that have been fitted with a sofa bed or two extra single beds.
 This can make the living space feel cramped, especially if you are travelling with older children or require a lot of luggage space.

 Air conditioning is a vital component of family comfort here.
 Cordoba is frequently the hottest city in Spain, and older buildings with thick stone walls do not always have the most modern climate control systems.
 When a hotel is listed as family friendly, it also typically implies that they provide cots (cribs) and high chairs, though these almost always need to be reserved in writing well before your arrival.
 Swimming pools are another major factor.
-In Cordoba, these are usually seasonal, opening from mid-May to mid-September.
+In Cordoba, these are seasonal, usually opening between mid-May and 1 June, and closing in mid-September.
 Outside of these months, even the most family-oriented hotel will likely have its pool drained or covered.

 Noise is the final consideration.
 Many traditional hotels are built around a central patio.
 While these are beautiful, they act as an echo chamber.
 If your children are early risers or particularly loud, you may find that the sound carries directly into the rooms of other guests.
 Conversely, if your room faces a narrow street in the Judería, late-night foot traffic and the sound of rolling suitcases on cobblestones can disrupt light sleepers.